Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Art shelter and - special Night Watch copy

-A special attraction in the Zonneberg Caves is a charcoal drawing of The Night Watch, made in the early 20th century by artist Jules Sondeijker.
+A special attraction in the Grotten Zonneberg is a charcoal drawing of The Night Watch, made in the early 20th century by artist Jules Sondeijker.
 Presumably, he had never seen the original painting with his own eyes.
 Despite the damp conditions in which he worked, this impressive version is hardly inferior to Rembrandt's own.

 -

-Guided tour of Caves North
+Guided tour of Grotten Noord

-until 1 February 2026
+until 1 February

 -

-Guided tour of Caves North incl.
+Guided tour of Grotten Noord incl.
 Vault

 Directions